 When your research is strong, you can find stocks trading at a discount to their true value and eventually get market-beating returns in the future.

-Stock research is a very deep topic that requires a series of articles to understand, which I’ll try to pen down in future.
+Stock research is a very deep topic that requires a series of articles to understand, which I’ll try to pen down in the future.
 Let’s now focus on 3 important factors that you must know while investing in EV stocks.

 #1.
 Business model analysis